Amulya-coder/Amulya-coder/README.md

 - 🎓 &nbsp; I'm a Full-Stack Web Developer, Data Science & Machine Learning Enthusiast. </br>
 - 💻  &nbsp; I'm passionate about Programming, Open source development and new trending technologies.
 - 🌱 &nbsp; Currently deep dive in learning and working on some of my cool-sided projects based on web-development and Data science.
-- ✍️ &nbsp; I'm looking for contribution in open source projects, I love to Code and enjoy learning new things.
+- ✍️ &nbsp; I'm contributing in open source projects, I love to Code and enjoy learning new things.

 <h2> 🛠 &nbsp;Languages & Tools:</h2>